smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 F24=More keys
 ```

 In the syntax model illustrated above, the < > characters are used only to mark the description of each field.
 When the actual data is typed in place of the field description, the < > characters must be removed, just as the field description must also be removed.
 However, the commas are a critical part of the command syntax.
 If a field value is allowed to be left out of any particular command, the comma that marked that field location must still be retained.
-In this case, two consecutive commas would indicate to OpCon/xps that the null value  should be applied to that field.
+In this case, two consecutive commas would indicate to OpCon that the null value  should be applied to that field.

-Press <**Enter**> after the command has been fully formatted to cause the final command format to be submitted to the LSAM for sending to OpCon/xps.
+Press <**Enter**> after the command has been fully formatted to cause the final command format to be submitted to the LSAM for sending to OpCon.

 Dynamic Variable tokens can be included anywhere within the CPYMSGIN keyword parameter: